 1. The .22 Rifle

 This average little rifle will be the cornerstone firearm of your battery.
-It’s a great little gun for several reasons, most of all because it’s light and it’s cheap to operate.
+It’s a great little gun for several reasons, mainly because it’s light and cheap to operate.
 If a cataclysmic event occurs and the need arises to leave my house on foot, this is the rifle I will grab on my way out the door.

 It’s not just the rifle itself that’s light, either.
 Ammunition is small and light, as well.
-You could easily carry 50 rounds in your bugout bag, and it will take up less room than a bar of soap.
+You could easily carry 50 rounds in your bugout bag, which will take up less room than a bar of soap.
 It’s inexpensive, too – I like to pick up a brick of 500 for around $45.
-Though .22 ammo is not great for reloading, the price, availability, and weight make it easy to load up your prepper storage with an ample supply.
+While .22 ammo is not great for reloading, the price, availability, and weight make it easy to load up your prepper storage with an ample supply.

 The .22 rifle is an incredibly versatile and valuable firearm, and it’s ideal for training new and seasoned shooters alike.
 Though I wouldn’t be overly confident with it, it has enough power to take down deer-sized animals with proper shot placement from within a reasonable range.
-Don’t expect it to drop a deer in its tracks, but it’ll get the job done if you’re starving.
+Don’t expect it to drop a deer in its tracks, but if you’re starving, it’ll get the job done.
 There is a reason why it’s the most-used rifle for poaching deer.